TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 >{: .solution}
 {: .challenge}

 Run blast, via ` blastp -query name_of_your_query_file  -db ~/data_bb3bcg20/Block2/COOIII/eukarya.v3.renamed.prot.longest.fa.new.headers > name_of_your_output_file`.
 Inspect the output for the presence of a homolog in S. pombe.
-You can do this with `less name_of_your_output_file` and then once in `less` typing `/` and tyipng SPOM to search.
+You can do this with `less name_of_your_output_file` and then once in `less` typing / followed by typng SPOM to search.
 You can also use e.g. `grep SPOM name_of_your_output_file`.
 In searching also look at the e-value of the hit and also consider insignificant hits.

 > ## Exercise:   Can you find a sequence whose identifier starts with SPOM in the output? ( including in the insignificant hits)?
 >